droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/script/interpreter.h - See the CPP file.
 Also includes many script hash & verification flags.

+./src/script/ismine.cpp - Helps determine the wallet type and how many keys are in the wallet. [*Moved here from ./src/wallet in 0.13*](https://github.com/bitcoin/bitcoin/pull/7905).

+./src/script/ismine.h - See the CPP file. [*Moved here from ./src/wallet in 0.13*](https://github.com/bitcoin/bitcoin/pull/7905).

 ./src/script/script.cpp - Covers classes like the serialized script used in Tx inputs & outputs (CScript), and the class that enforces the arithmetic operation semantics of opcodes (CScriptNum).

 ./src/script/script.h - See the CPP file.
 Has the script enums and related script constants.